12 of 30 results for "sense of smell"

 Video

-In Scooby the Police Dog: Solving Mysteries One Sniff at a Time!, Rory Crawford meets Scooby, the super sniffer springer spaniel!
+In Scooby the Police Dog Solves Mysteries One Sniff at a Time!, Rory Crawford meets Scooby, the super sniffer springer spaniel!
 With his boundless energy and amazing sense of smell, Scooby is always on the lookout for clues that humans can't sniff out.
 In this exciting video, discover how to care for this active pup, including feeding him twice a day, giving him fresh water, and making sure he gets lots of exercise and playtime.
 This video is excerpted from BBC’s My Pet and Me, a children’s show that introduces kids to the rewards and responsibilities involved when having a pet.

 Video